Increase Recycling Rates ♻️ – 5 Easy Ways To Increase Recycling Awareness

 5. Finally, we get to avoiding chewing gum

 We’ve all used gum as a breath refresher or just chew gum out of habit, but did you know where that gum ends up once it’s run out of flavour?
 Have you ever walked on the streets and discovered your shoe picking up used gum from the pavement?
 90 per cent of the time, chewing up is not disposed of properly.

 Chewing gum is made up of synthetic ingredients including polyvinyl acetate, which does not biodegrade.
 Once it’s tossed on the sidewalk, it’s can sit there and last up to hundreds of years as the process of removing it is costly and time-consuming.
 Unfortunately due to many individuals being unaware of the environmental impact chewing gum can cause, it has found its way into our food chain.
 Studies reveal that chewing gum dumped in the ocean has been found in our fish, which can accumulate toxins within time.

 In order to increase recycling rates, we are now able to purchase sustainable chewing gum.
 This product is a way to increase recycling awareness.
 They’re natural, biodegradable and taste delicious!

 Conclusion on ways to increase recycling rates

-These not only affect the environment, but also affect our wellbeing.
-Let’s put it this way, when the earth is ill, humans get ill, we are sustained by air and we can’t live without water.
+These not only affect the environment but also affect our well-being.
+Let’s put it this way – when the earth is ill, humans get ill.
+Of course, we are sustained by air and we can’t live without water.
 There are many ways to increase recycling awareness, we must remember to reduce, reuse and recycle, these simple steps increase recycling rates.
 As Paul McCartney quotes, “Out of all those millions and millions of planets floating around there in space, this is our planet, this is our little one, so we just got to be aware of it and take care of it.” – Paul McCartney.